20 Best Ski Resorts In Canada: Experts Guide

 Incredibly Crowded, Mountain Gets Tracked Out Fast, BC Coastal Weather, Expensive, Mixed Snow Quality, No Half Pipe

-When you’re off the mountain, the village has everything visitors could desire.
-It has many accommodation options, the apres-ski scene is vibrant, spas are abundant, activities are not limited to skiing, and there is no shortage of shops and Whistler restaurants.
 Of course, all of this comes with a very high price tag.
-Along with Jackson Hole, you’d be hard pressed to find a more expensive ski resort in North America.
-If you plan on spending more than a few days riding at Whistler, it’s best to buy an Epic Pass.
+Along with Jackson Hole or Aspen, you’d be hard-pressed to find a more expensive ski resort in North America.
+If you plan to spend more than a few days riding at Whistler, buying an Epic Pass is best.
+Lift ticket prices are astronomical!

 Learn More About Whistler